Modern Slavery Transparency Statement

 Our Modern Slavery Transparency Statement

-This statement is made on behalf of the Board of Merlin with regards to the Modern Slavery Act 2015 which requires large employers (with a turnover of more than £36m) to be transparent about their efforts to eradicate Slavery and Human Trafficking in their supply chain.
+This statement is made on behalf of the Board of Merlin with regards to the Modern Slavery Act 2015 which requires large employers (with a turnover of more than £36 million) to be transparent about their efforts to eradicate Slavery and Human Trafficking in their supply chain.

-Merlin develops affordable housing for rent and sale in the south west of England and provides landlord and repairs and maintenance services.
-We own or manage nearly 9,000 properties and provide services to more than 18,000 customers.
+Merlin develops affordable housing for rent and sale in the South West of England and provides landlord and repairs and maintenance services.
+We own or manage nearly 8,000 properties and provide services to over 18,000 customers.
 We aim to be world class in setting the highest standards in how we run our business and in our employment and procurement practices.
 We support the principles of the Modern Slavery Act and the abolition of modern slavery and human trafficking.

 What does Merlin already do?